Xiangjun99/Spatial-GT-seq/README.md

 This repository includes the codes for the manuscript:'Spatial genome and transcriptome co-mapping reveals clonal heterogeneity in tumor tissue'.

+It includes: 1) codes for processing and analyzing spatial-DNA-seq and single-cell DNA-seq data, and 2) codes for processing and analyzing spatial-RNA-seq data.
+Specifically, this repository is organized as following folders:

 This repository provides comprehensive and automated pipelines for processing both spatial and single-cell DNA sequencing data.
 These workflows include alignment, deduplication, barcode parsing, and fragment quantification, and are optimized for performance, scalability, and reproducibility in a high-throughput setting.

 ---